 As with any technology, there are certain benefits and downsides to using headless CMS.
 But definitely, nowadays more and more use cases appear when the use of headless CMS becomes justified.
 Thus, the decision of Headless CMS vs. Traditional CMS depends on your needs and how you are going to use it.
+Make sure to discuss this as you choose your SaaS content agency or content company for your eCommerce business.
 Above were some common use cases, but this list is incomplete since you always have to decide for yourself based on your resources and needs.

 Pros and Cons of headless CMS

 - Compatible and Flexibility: You can deliver your content whenever you want;

 - Security: As the content publishing environment isn’t accessible from the database, using this will prevent malware attacks;

 - Scalable: since the front end and back end are separated, there is no separate time needed for maintenance.
 This allows you to customize your website anytime without having to compromise the performance;

 - Faster time-to-market: You and your developers can test various hypotheses very quickly;